MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/share-products-across-companies.md

 ## <a name="tables"></a>Product information tables that can be shared

-To share products across companies, the following table must be shared using *single record sharing*: <!-- KFM: Please confirm this reformulation of your text (I wasn't sure...)  -->
+To share products across companies, the following table *must* be shared using *single record sharing*: <!-- KFM: Please confirm this reformulation of your text (I wasn't sure...)  -->

 - Released products (`Inventtable`)

-The following product-related tables can be shared using either *duplicate record sharing* or *single record sharing*: <!-- KFM: would be nice (and possibly essential) to list the internal table names for each of these, like we do above for released products.
-I was nearly unable to find any of these tables using the names we list here -->
+The following product-related tables can be shared using either *duplicate record sharing* or *single record sharing*: <!-- KFM: would be nice (and possibly essential) to list the internal table names for each of these, like we do above for released products (I couldn't find most of these tables using the names we list here).
+It would be nice to provide some basis for deciding which type of sharing to use for each table, either here or earlier in the topic (a commented elsewhere). -->

 - Barcode setup
 - Batch attribute